14-day Cloud trial

 Yes.

-There's more detail on the differences between these licenses, in the following sections.
+There's more detail on the license, in the following sections.

 Why is TinyMCE free?